 The Client

-StartSmart is a Dubai-based business-setup consultancy.
+StartSmart is a Dubai-based business-setup consultancy operating from Business Bay.
 They help entrepreneurs, investors and expat families establish companies, secure residency visas and stay compliant across all three UAE jurisdictions — Mainland, Free Zone and Offshore.
 It's a category where trust is the entire product: clients are making a multi-year commitment to a country and a team, often before they've ever met them in person.

 The Challenge